Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 > *Experiment a little with the parameters `-C` (confidenceFactor) and `-M` for pruned trees and try to find the combination that gives the highest accuracy on the data disturbed with 10% noise.*

 Done for every given percentage of noise.
-See tables above.
+See the tables above.

 > *Note: A x% noise level is created by replacing the example label at x% of all examples with a randomly selected label from one of the other classes.
 For two-class problems, you will notice that the performance at 100% noise is identical to the performance at 0% noise (Why?).*

 For a binary label, 100% noise would just correspond to an inversion of the label, thus not changing the behavior of the classifier.

-> *In this case, adapt the bounds in an appropriate way (here 50% noise corresponds to random data).*
+> *In this case, adapt the bounds appropriately (here 50% noise corresponds to random data).*

 There are 4 different class labels { `negative`, `compensated_hypothyroid`, `primary_hypothyroid`, `secondary_hypothyroid` }, thus the problem does not occur.